 "We explored many interactive solutions that promised to optimize our collection process.
 Lexop was the most non-intrusive and agile solution that firmly aligned with our mission to put the customer first.” – Antoinette Noviello, Vice President and Corporate, Videotron

 To maintain our momentum, we will be hiring top engineering and sales talent.
 (See our job openings).

-Our product roadmap includes expanding our suite of integrations, adding new features to our data dashboard and improving the granularity of our behavioural data.
+Our product roadmap includes expanding our suite of integrations, adding new features to our data dashboard, and improving the granularity of our behavioral data.